2018 Provincial Apiarist report

 - August if the infestation is greater than 3%

 Compared to commercial beekeeping operations, fewer colonies operated by small-scale beekeepers were inspected.
-This resulted in smaller sample sizes, particularly for August and October when 54 and 18 bee yards were inspected respectively.
-Small sample sizes may have contributed to the observed increase in mean varroa mite infestation for small-scale operations in August and October.
+This resulted in smaller sample sizes, particularly for April and October when 11 and 10 colonies sampled for varroa respectively.
+Small sample sizes may have contributed to the observed increase in mean varroa mite infestation for small-scale operations in April and October.

 Treatments for varroa mites